ctrapnell/genome551/index.md

 ## Tutorial 1 topics
 _We will discuss the first tutorial assignment (due approximately two weeks from now) at the beginning of this class._

 For this assignment, please write a summary of the history and significance of one of the following topics.
+It should be no more than 2 pages excluding references and ideally closer to 1.5 pages.
 You should be able to begin with a summary paragraph that:

 1. Defines the topic.
 2. States how it was discovered.